jnispen/radioplayer/README.md

 A minimal application to play internet radio streams.

-The RadioPlayer application reads internet radio stream URL's from a text file and plays them using the commandline mpg123 (mpeg) audio player.
+The RadioPlayer application reads internet radio stream URL's from a text file and plays them using the commandline mpg123 (mpeg) or ffplay audio players.
 Stream playback is controlled via an IR remote by reading keyevents from an HID input device.

 The application was created on a Raspberry Pi 3 running Raspbian GNU/Linux 11 (bullseye), mounted with a HiFiBerry DAC+.
 IR remote control button events are read from a FLIRC USB Universal Remote Control Receiver device.